-Rolla Presbyterian Manor Art is Ageless® exhibit and reception features senior artists
+Rolla PMMA Art is Ageless® exhibit and reception features senior artists

 Local senior artists will be celebrated March 16 through 19 at Rolla Presbyterian Manor as the community hosts its annual Art is Ageless® exhibit and observes the 40th anniversary of the Art is Ageless® program.